tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 - **mkdir website-project** - Make a directory called "website-project".
 - **cd website-project** - Change directory/ move into folder "website-project".
 - **touch index.html** - Create a file.
-- **ls** - List all files in current directory.
+- **ls** - List all files in the current directory.
 - **git init** - Initialize folder to be a git repository.
 - **git status** - Check the current state of the repository.
 - **git add about.html** - Track the about.html file to be committed.
 - **git add .** - Track all the files to be committed.
 - **git commit -m "Initial commit"** - Commit/add files that have been tracked to the local repository with the comment "First commit".
 - **git log** - Displays all the history of your commits.
-- **git checkout 74898jhdv** - Move to this previous commit temporarly.
+- **git checkout 74898jhdv** - Move to this previous commit temporarily.
 Get the hash from the logs
 - **git checkout master** - Move back to the latest version of your files.
 - **git show-branch -a** - Display all branches and commits.
 - **git branch -d designs** - Delete the branch called "designs".
 - **git merge designs** - Combine/merge designs branch with the current branch.
 - **git remote add origin https://github/john/my-project** - Add the github repository url as a location to push and pull repos.
 - **git remote -v** - Display all your remotes.
-- **git push origin master** - Push/Send the repository you are currently in to your origin remote master branch.
+- **git push origin master** - Push/Send the repository you are currently into your origin remote master branch.
 - **git pull origin master** - Pull/copy from your origin remote master branch to your local repo.